yuhorizonsfilm/yuhorizonsfilm.github.io/recipes/matterport-embed-url-parameters.md

-# Matterport embed on website
+# Matterport embed on website and url parameters

 ## info
 * How to Embed a matterport tour on a website